Accomplishments

 A ballot proposing a checkoff for canola, flaxseed, mustard, safflower, soybeans, and sunflower crops narrowly missed passing in 2021.
 A referendum was initiated again in August 2025 for only canola and did not pass.Â

-When a checkoff proposal is passed, Advisory Committee advises the Montana Department of Agriculture (MDA) on how to invest the funds for research, market development, and education.
+When a checkoff proposal is passed, a grower-led Advisory Committee advises the Montana Department of Agriculture (MDA) on how to invest the funds for research, market development, and education.
 The funds are generated from a small assessment from every pound of the designated oilseed commodities sold in MT.Â

 Oilseed commissions are in place in Idaho and Washington state, and have provided much-needed funding for a wide range of research projects in ID, OR, and WA for more than 20 years.Â